 By 1963, most restaurants and theaters in Annapolis had lifted racial barriers.
 That year the Black school in Eastport was closed, and Carroll started teaching an integrated group of students at Eastport Elementary School.
 Initially, eight white students were transferred out of the school, but Miss Carroll was able to win over many others.

-Mary Marita Carroll was born November 2, 1921, to John and Leona Murray Carroll.
+Mary Marita Carroll was born to John and Leona Murray Carroll on November 2, 1921.
 She grew up in Eastport with four sisters and one brother.
 She graduated from Bates High School and Bowie State College and began her teaching career in a one-room, segregated school in Harwood in about 1942.
 She later went on to get a master’s degree from New York University and retired from teaching in 1983, having taught for 41 years.

 She was an active member of Mt.
 Zion United Methodist Church and a member of Alpha Kappa Alpha Sorority.
 She died in her sleep from complications of Alzheimer’s disease at the age of 91 on October 26, 2013, and is buried in John Wesley Annapolis Neck Cemetery.